-She holds a PhD from the University of Toronto where she wrote her dissertation on the Montreal art dealer Max Stern and the restitution of his Nazi-looted art.
-For her doctoral work she received a Trudeau Scholarship, the most prestigious award of its kind in Canada, given “for innovative ideas that will help solve issues of critical importance to Canadians.”
+Angel holds a PhD from the University of Toronto, where she wrote her dissertation on the Montreal art dealer Max Stern and the restitution of his Nazi-looted art.
+For her doctoral work, Angel received a Trudeau Scholarship, the most prestigious award of its kind in Canada, given “for innovative ideas that will help solve issues of critical importance to Canadians.”
 Angel has been a guest lecturer at Harvard University, the University of Toronto, Ryerson University, the Royal Ontario Museum, the Art Gallery of Ontario, the National Gallery of Canada, and the Israel Museum of Art.

 Angel has had an extensive career in arts journalism and publishing, including being a commentator for CBC television’s On the Arts, an editor for Saturday Night, and a columnist for The National Post.
 In 2006 she was named editor-in-chief of Chatelaine.
 She is the director of Angel Editions and Otherwise Editions, both companies she founded after working with the renowned graphic designer Bruce Mau.
 Books commissioned by Angel and created under her editorial and art direction, including The Museum Called Canada, Canada’s House: Rideau Hall and the Invention of a Canadian Home, and Fights of Our Lives: Elections, Leadership and the Making of Canada have been recognized as pioneering works on Canadian history that combine excellence in prose and visual presentation.
 In 2011, Fights of Our Lives was named one of the best Canadian political books of the last 25 years by Samara, in association with the Writers’ Trust of Canada.